-The settlement ends a lawsuit in which the state alleged that Chicago-based Morton Salt Inc. and Minneapolis-based Cargill Inc. agreed not to compete with each other to inflate prices on rock salt used to de-ice roads and bridges.
-Both companies denied wrongdoing.
+The settlement announced Wednesday ends a lawsuit filed by the state in 2012 against Cargill Inc. and Morton Salt Inc. It alleged the two companies agreed not to compete with each other to inflate prices over a decade, resulting in Ohio and local governments paying above-market prices for rock salt to de-ice roads, highways and bridges.

 Cargill will pay $7.7 million of the settlement.
 Morton agreed to pay nearly $3.8 million.

 The state initially sought losses that occurred over a 10-year period beginning in 2001 that were estimated at $75 million, said Dan Tierney, spokesman for the Ohio attorney general's office.
 The judge overseeing the case limited the time the state was able to seek recovery to a three-year period between 2008 and 2010.

 Local governments will be asked to submit documentation of salt purchases from the two companies during the three-year span.
 Governments could start receiving payments from the settlement in early fall, Tierney said, adding that the state hopes to distribute all payments by the end of the year.

 Representatives of Minnesota-based Cargill and Chicago-based Morton issued separate statements Wednesday denying wrongdoing.